jonasbirkelof/beets/docs/beets-php/custom-functions.md

-If you want to add our own custom functions yo can use the file `functions.php` that is located in the `~/app/helpers/` folder.
+If you want to add our own custom functions you can use the file `functions.php` that is located in the `~/app/helpers/` folder.
 We separate the core app functions and the custom user functions for safety reasons.

 This file is automatically included via the autoloader.